HorizonDroid-Devices/official_devices/maintainerreq.md

 7. You should have some basic knowledge of reading logcats and managing most device releated errors/bugs.

-8. You must not maintain more than 3 ROMs including Awaken OS (applies for both official and unofficial) and also XDA threads are recommended but not mandatory.
+8. You must not maintain more than 4 ROMs including HorizonDroid (applies for both official and unofficial) and also XDA threads are recommended but not mandatory.

 9. You should release an unofficial build and **MUST** attach a link in the maintainership form.